r-geoflow/geoflow/doc/metadata_dictionary.md

 ## **How to create a geoflow dictionary**
-### from a spreadsheet (for basic users)
+### From a spreadsheet (for basic users)
-**dictionary** allows to describe the structure of datasets.
+**Dictionary** allows to describe the structure of datasets.
 This is required for advanced [geoflow](https://github.com/eblondel) use cases where one wants to produce finer dataset description (dataset structural metadata).
 #### General recommendation
-A same dictionary file can be use to refer multiple dictionnary.
-Each dictionnary set is identify by a unique FeatureType.
-This FeatureType is the name  to refer in **featureType** key of **Data** column of the **entity** file  to link this dictionnary with dataset.
+A same dictionary file can be use to refer multiple dictionnaries/data structure definition(dsd).
+Each dictionnary set is identify by a unique `FeatureType`.
+This `FeatureType` is the name  to refer in **featureType** key of **Data** column of the **entity** file  to link this dictionnary with dataset.
 Each row of the file refer to a unique column of the dataset.
-A same column name (MemberCode) can't be use twice for a same Feature Type.
+A same column name (MemberCode) can't be use twice for a same `FeatureType`.

 #### Columns description